FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 plot(a(nn)); //plot 3 circles with 10, 20, 30 points
 ```

-And more complex example to define a square with small circles:
+And a more complex example to define a square with small circles:

 ```freefem
 real[int] xx = [0, 1, 1, 0],